-Start off from Waikiki, and travel on the number 20 bus up to the Aloha Tower bus stop.
-Take a paper transfer and jump onto bus number 57 to the downtown Kailua area.
+Start off from Waikiki, and travel on the number 20 Oahu Bus up to the Ala Moana Center.
+Take a paper transfer and jump onto bus number 67 to the downtown Kailua area.

-Kailua Beach Park, is well equipped with beach facilities including:
+Kailua Beach Park is well-equipped with beach facilities including:

 Park facilities open from dawn to dusk

-The Ocean waters here are fairly calm and great to swim and play in.
+The ocean waters here are fairly calm and great to swim and play in.
 Always make sure you keep an eye on your children while in the ocean.

 away.
 This town has some great shops and restaurants worth

 then I would like to recommend picking up some breakfast at a small